Skip to main content

 Visibility without advertising excess

-Psychotherapy practices can rank excellently in Google when content is medically precise, legally clean and written understandably for lay people.
+Psychotherapy practices can become more findable online when content is professionally precise, restrained and understandable for lay people.
 We optimise for long-tail keywords with real search intent ("cognitive-behavioural therapy anxiety disorder [city]", "statutory insurance practice depression waiting time") and avoid intrusive keyword repetition that devalues both Google and patients.
 The structured data (Schema.org MedicalBusiness / Physician with medicalSpecialty, acceptedPaymentMethod, healthcareReportingData) signals the professional character of the practice to Google and produces richer search results.

 Google Business Profile with primary category "Psychotherapist" and secondary categories ("Psychologist", "Psychiatrist" if applicable), consistent NAP data, carefully maintained consultation times and a factual description is the second strong lever.
 Reviews cannot be actively solicited in this industry (HWG, professional code) - this is not a disadvantage but part of the serious presentation.
-Instead, real colleague referrals, physician recommendations and specialist directories (KV physician search, chamber therapist finder, Therapie.de) generate inflow.
+Instead, real colleague referrals, physician recommendations and specialist directories (KV physician search, chamber therapist finder and common industry directory portals) generate inflow.

 Frequently asked questions about psychotherapy practice websites